konopkagrzegorz/notification-microservices/README.md

 In `sample-data.sql` examples can be found how a proper `template-key_pattern` searching feature should look like.

+### NOTIFICATION-SERVICE
+This service is responsible for fetching all not sent messages and check if the deadline is greater or equal `2 days`.
+If this condition is met then a `REST` call to `twilio API` is sent - and status of message is updateded in `message-servie`.

 ### NOTIFICATION-EUREKA-SERVER
 Microservice responsible for client discovery and matching the request to proper microservice no matter how many instances you will have.